jvitela/recompute/README.md

 ```

 So now `getVisibleTodos` has access to `listId`, and everything is working fine.
-Using the `getVisibleTodos` selector with multiple instances of the `VisibleTodoList` container will correctly memoize
+Using the `getVisibleTodos` selector with multiple instances of the `VisibleTodoList` container will correctly memoize.

-A selector created with `createSelector` has an unlimited cache size and can return different cached results depending on the arguments passed to the selector.
-When at least one of the state properties read by the selector changes, its complete cache will be cleared.
+A selector created with `createSelector` has an unlimited cache size and can return different cached results depending on the arguments used to invoke to the selector.
+When the selector's observed state properties change, its internal cache will be cleared.

 ## API
 ### createObserver(resultFunc, options = { isEqual })